 The TEAM competition runs throughout the year with training commencing in February until October.
 Three competitions are held between June to September to perform the team routines.
 Teams compete with up to six other clubs from across the ACT for places that range from 5th to 1st.
-With only three competitions per year it is essential to have a full team on stage.
+With only three competitions per year it is essential to have a full team on stage, therefore it is a year long commitment.
 Missing a competition can result in loss of points or disqualification.

-The SOLO/DUO competition is another consideration for participants to compete in.
-Participating in these additional three competitions held between March and May are optional for competitors.
+The SOLO/DUO competition is an optional consideration for calisthenics participants.
+These additional three competitions are held between March and May.
 There are two types of solos – a graceful, which is ballet based routines; or a calisthenics solo that is a variety of all types of dance with a concentration on strength and flexibility.
 A duo routine is similar to a calisthenics solo and is performed by two participants.

 Nationals is one of the most highly anticipated events in the Calisthenics calendar.
 Each year Calisthenics ACT holds workshops for participants to be selected for their age group to be part of the ACT Representative Team to compete at Nationals against the other States and Territories.
 Nationals are held in a different location each year and is a great way to enhance participation skills in calisthenics.
 Solos and Duo are also preformed at Nationals.

 Throughout the year some teams may travel interstate to compete in various competitions around Australia.